M

 Technical Engineering Manager @Appliscale | Co-founder @DiPA

-2 days ago in Epic Games just open-sourced their own version control system called Lore.
+2 weeks ago in Epic Games just open-sourced their own version control system called Lore.

 The problem it's solving is real and largely unsolved: Git breaks the moment you have large binary assets.
 A game project with 4K textures, compiled shaders, physics meshes - you're not diffing those.
 You're duplicating them on every change.
 At scale, that's hundreds of gigabytes just to check out a branch.